analogdevicesinc/doctools/media/en/technical-documentation/data-sheets/rh5596s-csh.md

 The RH5596S-CSH is a high accuracy RMS power detector that provides a very wide RF input bandwidth, from 100 MHz up to 40 GHz.
 This makes the device suitable for a wide range of RF and microwave applications, such as point-to-point microwave links, instrumentation, and power control applications.

 The DC output-voltage of the detector is an accurate representation of the average signal power applied to the RF input.
 The response is linear-in-dB with 29 mV/dB logarithmic slope over a 35 dB dynamic range with typically better than ±1 dB accuracy over the full operating temperature range and RF frequency range, from 200 MHz to 30 GHz.
 In addition, the device's response has ±1dB flatness within the frequency range of 200 MHz to 30 GHz.
-The detector is particularly suited for measurement of waveforms with crest factor (CF) as high as 12 dB, and waveforms that exhibit a significant variation of the CF during measurement.
+The detector is particularly suited for measurement of waveforms with crest factor as high as 12 dB, and waveforms that exhibit a significant variation of the crest factor during measurement.

 To achieve higher accuracy and lower output ripple, the averaging bandwidth can be externally adjusted by a capacitor connected between the FLTR pin and OUT pin.